ongaunjie1/sentiment-analysis-BERT-tuning/README.md

 ## Further improvements:
 * Continue Fine-Tuning the model with Different Parameters
 * Obtain more data and retrain the model
-* Train model with different output classes
+* Fine-tune the model with different output classes

 # Link to the fine-tuned model: https://huggingface.co/ongaunjie/distilbert-cloths-sentiment